brad-hobbswd/no-weapon/README.md

 - GitHub Pages
 ---
 ## Design Philosophy
-The visual design embraces a literary aesthetic inspired by printed manuscripts.
+The website embraces the feel of a printed literary manuscript through:
-Features include:
 - Elegant typography
 - Dark charcoal and gold color palette
 - Responsive layouts